-Our new reading list covers many of these topics and we hope the stories will inspire you to take action for all children to live with affordable and clean energy.
+Our new reading list covers many of these topics and we hope the stories will inspire you to take action for all children to get to school safely and have access to infrastructure where they live.

 On the importance of reading